How Employee Engagement Can Affect Your Firm’s Bottom Line

 - The teams who score in the top 20% of engagement report have a 41% reduction in absences and 59% less turnover.

-- A Salesforce study2 found that employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work.
+- A Salesforce study found that employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work.

 According to Wikipedia, an engaged employee is one who “is fully absorbed by and enthusiastic about their work and so takes positive action to further the organization’s reputation and interests.”
-Engaged employees are passionate, driven, and dedicated to doing their best work and play an active role in firm growth and recruitment.
+Engaged employees are passionate, driven, and dedicated to doing their best work.
+The engagement of employees plays an active role in firm growth, recruitment, and can have a positive impact on the firm’s bottom line.
 Employee engagement is different than simple employee satisfaction, although the two are definitely linked.
 Engagement goes beyond being satisfied with their career, to create a worker who is passionate about a company, and proactively works to help a company succeed and grow.

 How Does Employee Engagement Benefit Business?